Skip to main content

 DHA contributes to the maintenance of normal vision.

-The beneficial effect is obtained with a daily intake of 250 mg DHA.
-A food should provide at least 40 mg DHA per 100 g and per 100 kcal.
+The positive effect occurs with a daily intake of 250 mg DHA.
+A food should contain at least 40 mg DHA per 100 g and per 100 kcal.

 Eicosapentaenoic acid and docosahexaenoic acid (EPA/DHA)

-EPA and DHA contribute to the normal function of the heart.
+EPA and DHA contribute to normal heart function.

-The beneficial effect is obtained with a daily intake of 250 mg EPA and DHA.
+The positive effect occurs with a daily intake of 250 mg EPA and DHA.

-An omega‑3 source contains at least 15% of the significant amount 0.3 g alpha‑linolenic acid per 100 g and per 100 kcal or a combined minimum of 40 mg EPA and DHA per 100 g and per 100 kcal.
+An omega-3 source contains at least 15% of the significant amount 0.3 g alpha-linolenic acid per 100 g and per 100 kcal or together at least 40 mg eicosapentaenoic acid and docosahexaenoic acid per 100 g and per 100 kcal.

 Monounsaturated and/or polyunsaturated fatty acids

-Replacing saturated fats with mono‑ and/or polyunsaturated fats in the diet contributes to the maintenance of normal blood cholesterol levels.
+the replacement of saturated fatty acids by monounsaturated and/or polyunsaturated fatty acids in the diet contributes to the maintenance of normal blood cholesterol levels.

-Applies only to foods that have a high content of unsaturated fatty acids.
+the statement applies only to foods, the a high content of unsaturated fatty acids contain.

 Iron